reuben-haug/bootdotdev-static-site/README.md

 # bootdotdev-static-site

+todo:
-todo: support multiple levels of nested inline text
+    - support multiple levels of nested inline text
+    - recognition of task lists '[-]' and '[x]'